argmaxml/recsplain/docs/source/how-it-works.rst

 - search by user for items the user is most likely to prefer based on their history with the items

 .. note::
-   Learn more about recsplain by :doc:`exploring<explore>` more about how the system works.
+   Learn more about Recsplain by :doc:`exploring<explore>` more about how the system works.

 Custom configuration
 ------------------------

-The recsplain system is customizable in several important ways.
+The Recsplain system is customizable in several important ways.

 Similarity check
 ************************